The Informers (2008 film): Plot

 Jack, a hotel doorman in Christie's place, has come to seek his fortune in Los Angeles as an actor.
 He is making a humble living working as a doorman and lives in a small, run-down house.
 He is alarmed when he receives a phone call from his grizzled uncle Peter, a drifter ex-con who claims he needs a place to stay.
 Jack angrily refuses the request, because he wants to leave the immoral, criminal side of his family background behind him.
-However, when Jack returns home, his uncle is waiting for him in a beaten-up van.
+However, when Jack returns home, his uncle waits for him in a beaten-up van.
 To Jack's horror, his uncle is involved in a gangland kidnapping-for-hire plot, and the uncle has brought a kidnapped child to Jack's house.
-When a cleanly dressed, yet menacing gangster calls on Jack when the uncle is out, and asks to collect the "package", Jack feigns ignorance.
+When a cleanly dressed, yet menacing gangster calls on Jack when the uncle is out and asks to collect the "package", Jack feigns ignorance.
 When the uncle returns he tells Jack that the boy has to be killed, on the grounds that it will be more humane than what the gangsters will do to him, Jack offers to kill the boy.
 Instead of slitting the boy's throat, Jack pretends to kill the boy but actually releases him.
 Jack hides his failure to kill the boy by cutting open his hand and smearing blood on his hands and face, and he joins his uncle in the van and flees the scene.

-Tim Price is pressured to go with his father, Les, on a trip to Hawaii, ostensibly for the two to share father–son bonding time.
+Tim Price is pressured to go with his father, Les, on a trip to Hawaii, ostensibly for the two to share father-son bonding time.
 They go to a bar, where Les starts a chat with two young women, who may be willing to have sex with them.
-However, Tim is not interested, and he is disgusted by his father's drunken, leering passes at the women.
+However, Tim is not interested and is disgusted by his father's drunken, leering passes at the women.
 Tim does later find a girl he likes at the beach, but when the three of them have dinner together, Les begins to make passes at her and then both the father and the young woman make fun of Tim by suggesting that gay men were making passes at him on the beach.
 Tim leaves the dinner and goes out to be alone.
 When his father finds him, Tim refuses to talk, saying he has nothing to say.